shahzaibkhan/html-task/week3-2.md

 Sample code for help: https://jsfiddle.net/shahzaib198/7v3psgo1/

-In the input field if you will place:

-<h1>Hello World</h1>
-<h2>CatPhotoApp</h2>

-Once you press run the text you will see that it will check for all the 4 test and will prompt you.
+To play, use this sample link: https://fiddle.jshell.net/shahzaib198/7v3psgo1/show/ Once you press run the text you will see that it will check for all the sample test and will prompt you.

-To play, use this sample link: https://fiddle.jshell.net/shahzaib198/7v3psgo1/show/

 So the above 13 tasks are the ones i want you to look into, the ones who clears the most will get the most points and so on.